FayyazB106/Node-React/readme.md

 ## Introduction
 This is a RESTful API with a front-end or user interface(UI).
 This is the first time I worked with JavaScript, not just Node and React.
+This was built for a challenge that had a deadline of 1 week.

 ## Description
 The back-end consists of an array and an API.
 The in-memory array is used to store data of university students taking a subject in a semester.
 The data consists of the student's name, a 3-digit student ID and major.